 When I first started my blog, I knew nothing about the capabilities of actually making money from online advertising.
 I was clueless.
 The first thing I did was start with Google AdSense.

-For those that are not familiar, according to Google, Google AdSense is a “flexible, hassle-free way to earn revenue online.”
+According to Google, Google AdSense is a “flexible, hassle-free way to earn revenue online.”
 You’ll get paid for displaying targeted Google ads on your blog.
-You can even customize ads to match your website’s design, track your success, and best of all, it’s free.
+You can even customize ads to match your website’s design and track your success.
+Best of all, it’s free.

-There are other ad networks that pay you to display ads, but Google AdSense is probably one of the easiest to implement on your blog.
-Once you design your ads (color, size, type of ads displayed), you will get access to code that you can copy and paste into your blog.
+Once you design your ads (color, size, type of ads displayed), you will get access to a code that you can copy and paste into your blog.